f5devcentral/f5-cloudservicelab/README.rst

 7. Test Proximity Rules (lab)
 *****************************

-Send the **Test Proximity Rules (lab)** request, which uses an external VM (located in Europe) to run a "wget" to retrieve the response from http://auction.securelab.online.
+Send the **Test Proximity Rules (lab)** request, which uses an external VM (located in Europe) to run a "wget" to retrieve the response from the auction website.
 This simulates what an EU-based customer would see when opening this URL in their browser.

 .. figure:: _figures/60.jpg